In 2017 Thomas Hardin completed my list of the three oldest

 it seems obligatory in the French Huguenot Hardins (gold code at

 hhhdna.com).
 Here appears to be an exception.
-Thomas Hardin, appearing
+Thomas Hardin, a brother

 son Mark Hardin was 7 years old.
 This son was born about 1742 when his